The first thing to think about, before we dig into spells, is how many casters you have and how many dice they can use.

 - Wind of Death is exactly like Gaze of Nagash in every way and serves exactly the same purpose.

 - Drain Life.
 In the same slot as Vanhel’s Danse and with a similar what-the-hell-just-happened potential.
 On a caster who likes to get stuck in, like a Blood Dragon or Strigoi Count, this spell can tip a whole game, inflicting just enough casualties on just enough units to turn an entire battleline’s worth of combats.
-It’s also brilliant on a Necrarch, who can extend its range to dramatic degrees.
+It’s also brilliant on a Necrarch, who can extend its range to truly scary army-covering extent.
 Once again, no armour saves.
 Somewhat challenging for a level 2 to cast, though.

 - Doom and Darkness is a hard cast, best on a level 3 wizard, but if you can pull it off it can be game-making.
 If you’re up against enemies which are for whatever reason immune to the normal effects of fear but still take Break tests; a three point swing in your favour is usually enough to send those pesky Ogres running or beat the rage out of those Chaos Warriors.
 Also, your Rare units love this spell.
 With Doom and Darkness on their intended target Banshees move from a nuisance to a genuine threat, while the Black Coach has a very real chance of breaking a unit with terror or running it down after a Break test.
 And it would be remiss of me not to mention that Lahmians, who already radiate a Leadership malus, can now lean into one of their most subtle yet powerful effects here.